 Case Study: Teacher Learns a Hard Lesson About Identity Theft

 A schoolteacher learns about identity fraud the hard way—after he’s arrested for crimes committed by an identity thief.
-A night in jail and months of dealing with law enforcement led him to Identity Theft 911 for help.
+A night in jail and months of dealing with law enforcement led him to IDT911 for help.
 Find out how we restored his good name.

 Thursday, August 11, 2011

 Mark Kendel was running errands with his two children when police pulled him over and arrested him on the spot.

 A routine license plate check had produced arrest warrants in his name for thousands of dollars worth of fraudulent checks written in Florida.
 He spent the night in jail and appeared before a judge the next day—in handcuffs.
 Bail was set at $5,000.
 He was released after his wife posted a $500 bond.

 “The experience was humiliating,” said Kendel, 39, who teaches special education at an Ohio middle school.
 He said he’s never written a bad check or lived in Florida.
 About the charges, he added, “I was bowled over.
 I had no idea what they were talking about.”